-- Obtain a basic understanding of the structure and dynamics of energy systems.
+- have a basic understanding of the structure and dynamics of energy systems.

-- Improve their knowledge about global oil markets and European energy markets.
+- have knowledge about the global oil market and European energy markets.

-- Improve their knowledge of the energy challenges and policy profiles of key actors.
+- have knowledge of the energy challenges and policy profiles of the key global actors.

-- Acquire conceptual tools and frameworks for understanding and analysing energy policies and the international politics of energy supply, distribution and consumption.
+- use conceptual tools and frameworks for understanding and analyzing energy policies and the international politics of energy supply, distribution and consumption.

-- Learn to appreciate the dilemmas faced by many governments as well as non-governmental actors in the field of international energy politics.
+- grasp the dilemmas faced by many governments as well as non-governmental actors in the field of international energy politics.